Food processing

 Food processing is the transformation of agricultural products into food, or of one form of food into other forms.
-Food processing includes many forms of processing foods, from grinding grain to make raw flour to home cooking to complex industrial methods used to make convenience foods.
+Food processing takes many forms, from grinding grain into raw flour to home cooking and complex industrial methods used in the making of convenience foods.
 Some food processing methods play important roles in reducing food waste and improving food preservation, thus reducing the total environmental impact of agriculture and improving food security.

+Food Processing Levels (FPL) are defined according to physical and chemical changes occurring during food treatments.
+FPL are required in processed food classifications, such as the Nova classification, to categorise processed foods according to their FPL for different purposes.

-Primary food processing is necessary to make most foods edible, and secondary food processing turns the ingredients into familiar foods, such as bread.
-Tertiary food processing has been criticized for promoting overnutrition and obesity, containing too much sugar and salt, too little fiber, and otherwise being unhealthful in respect to dietary needs of humans and farm animals.
+Primary food processing is necessary to make most foods edible while secondary food processing turns ingredients into familiar foods, such as bread.
+Tertiary food processing results in ultra-processed foods and has been widely criticized for promoting overnutrition and obesity, containing too much sugar and salt, too little fiber, and otherwise being unhealthful in respect to dietary needs of humans and farmed animals.

-Processing levels
+Processing from farm to fork

 Primary food processing

 Primary food processing turns agricultural products, such as raw wheat kernels or livestock, into something that can eventually be eaten.
 This category includes ingredients that are produced by ancient processes such as drying, threshing, winnowing and milling grain, shelling nuts, and butchering animals for meat.
 It also includes deboning and cutting meat, freezing and smoking fish and meat, extracting and filtering oils, canning food, preserving food through food irradiation, and candling eggs, as well as homogenizing and pasteurizing milk.

 Contamination and spoilage problems in primary food processing can lead to significant public health threats, as the resulting foods are used so widely.
 However, many forms of processing contribute to improved food safety and longer shelf life before the food spoils.
 Commercial food processing uses control systems such as hazard analysis and critical control points (HACCP) and failure mode and effects analysis (FMEA) to reduce the risk of harm.

 Secondary food processing

 Secondary food processing is the everyday process of creating food from ingredients that are ready to use.
 Baking bread, regardless of whether it is made at home, in a small bakery, or in a large factory, is an example of secondary food processing.
 Fermenting fish and making wine, beer, and other alcoholic products are traditional forms of secondary food processing.
 Sausages are a common form of secondary processed meat, formed by comminution (grinding) of meat that has already undergone primary processing.
-Most of the secondary food processing methods known to human kind are commonly described as cooking methods.
+Most of the secondary food processing methods known to humankind are commonly described as cooking methods.

 Tertiary food processing

 Tertiary food processing is the commercial production of what is commonly called processed food.
-These are ready-to-eat or heat-and-serve foods, such as frozen meals and re-heated airline meals.
+It covers further processing of multiple ingredients in the manufacturing of fabricated foods, such as the ultra-processed foods category of the Nova classification.
+Many of these are ready-to-eat or heat-and-serve foods, such as frozen meals and re-heated airline meals.